 Lets have a little fun and show you just how small 10 mm is, courtesy of Uncle Abe

-When we measured the depth of the pocket on this tooth it was obvious from the bleeding and the depth of the probe that Socrates has Grade II periodontal disease.
+When we measured the depth of the pocket on this tooth it was obvious from the bleeding and the depth of the probe that periodontal disease is present and a radiograph is needed

 In some pets the tooth problem is so severe that removal of the tooth is necessary.
-After we remove the tooth we place a special bone graft in the opening called Consil.
+We make this determination only after probing, taking a radiograph, and exploring the option of using Doxirobe or Clindoral

 Flushing the Gums